-The senate and house will both hold

-night sessions this month.
+laguage que la proposition de la proposition dela proposition de la proposition de la proposition de la proposition dela proposition de la proposition de l The senate and house will both hold night sessions this month.
 Col. Albert Hartsuff, assistant surgeon general, has been retired.
 The Colorado house has passed a bill providing for the electric chair.
 The Princeton (Ind.)
-Elevator company's elevator was totally destroyed by fire.
-Tom O'Brien, the Pittsburg club's first baseman, died of consumption at Phoenix, Arlz.
+Elevator comby fire.
+Tom O'Brien, the Pittsburg club's first baseman, died of consumption at effect at once.

-The cut nail pool announced an increase in prices of 5c a keg, to go into effect at once.

 The Belgium King is said to be in danger, a man having been arrested who had designs on his life.

+Phoenix, Ar.2.
+The cut nail pool announced an increase in prices of 5c a keg, to go into century an authority on Sanscript in Yale college, is dead in his 87th year.
+The blast furnaces of the Lorain, O., Steel company have resumed operations after an idleness of over six

-A dispatch from Cincinnati says that hope of making the Jeffries-Ruhlin fight have been nearly abandoned
+A dispatch from Cincinnati says that hope of making the Jeffries-Ruhlin fight have been nearly abandoned.
+Prof. Salisbury, for a quarter of a